This is a 1975 Topps-style tribute to the service men and women who’ve served to protect all of us.

 Jerry served in Vietnam in 1969.

 There are other players from the set who weren’t acknowledged on the ’75 cards primarily because they who served but before they started playing in the majors.
-These included Bill Campbell, who “saw combat duty in Viet Nam as a radio operator” according to the back of his 1980 Topps card; Jim Bibby, who was a truck driver in Vietnam; plus others like Tom Seaver and Nolan Ryan who served in the Reserves.
+These included Bill Campbell, who “saw combat duty in Viet Nam as a radio operator” according to the back of his 1980 Topps card; Jim Bibby, a truck driver in Vietnam; plus others like Tom Seaver and Nolan Ryan who served in the Reserves.

 Their contributions like the countless non-ballplayers are in our thoughts today.